Overview of Mississippi CPA CPE Requirements

 Subject Area Requirements

-During each recertification period, 4 of the required 40 hours must be in Ethics, Professional Conduct and Public Accountancy Law and Regulations, with at least 1 ethics CPE hour of the 4 exclusively in Mississippi Public Accountancy Law and Regulations.
+During each recertification period, 4 of the 40 hours must involve Ethics, Professional Conduct and Public Accountancy Law and Regulations.
+Furthermore, this must include at least 1 ethics CPE hour exclusively in Mississippi Public Accountancy Law and Regulations.
 There are no further subject area requirements.

 Credit Limitations and Calculation

-In Mississippi, CPAs can obtain CPE through formal instruction of education material.
-Credit is equal to preparation time and is limited to 2 times the actual class presentation time.
-No repetitious presentations of the same material will be granted credit.
+In Mississippi, CPAs can obtain CPE through formal instruction of educational material.
+However, Credit equals preparation time and cannot exceed twice the actual class presentation time.
+Furthermore, repetitious presentations of the same material will not accrue credit.

-Up to 15 CPE hours per semester can be obtained for successful completion of a college or university course, and for a quarter hour course, up to 10 CPE hours can be claimed.
-Non-credit university courses are worth 1 CPE hour for each hour of class attendance and participation.
+CPAs can also obtain up to 15 CPE hours per semester for successful completion of a college or university course.
+And for a quarter hour course, up to 10 CPE hours.
+Non-credit university courses are also worth 1 CPE hour for each hour of class attendance and participation.

 As per Board policy, 50 minutes of continuous participation in a program will constitute 1 CPE credit hour.
 The shortest recognized program must consist of at least 10 minutes of continuous participation in order to receive credit.

-CPE credit can be claimed for authoring and subsequently publishing instructional or educational material.
+CPAs can claim credit for authoring and subsequently publishing instructional or educational material.
 Authorship is based on submission of the published document and a request for the number of credits to the Board.

 Independent study is not a Board-recognized method of continuing professional education in Mississippi.
 Self-study credit is allowed, but courses must be approved by the NASBA QAS program.
 Personal development courses are also recognized, although no more than 20 hours may be claimed in any compliance year.